Types of offer you can expect

 An unconditional offer means that you have a place to study at the University of Surrey.

-A conditional offer means that you need to meet specific conditions before we are able to confirm your place.
+A conditional offer means that you need to meet certain conditions before we can confirm your place.

 - Achieve certain grades in your exams

 - Provide evidence of your qualifications